Ready to earn recurring income? Discover 14 profitable info products you can start selling today to grow your online business.

 The added benefit of a webinar is live access to you.
 Most webinars have a Q&A section at the end where participants can ask questions and get them answered by you, the host.

-3. Membership Groups
+3. Membership groups

-Membership groups bring together people who want to learn about the same topic.
-The format usually follows a subscription model, where members pay a monthly fee for access to a library of info products, including live training, courses, and resources.
+The membership group format usually follows a subscription model, where members pay a monthly fee for access to a library of info products, including live training, courses, and resources.

-The great thing about membership groups is you can launch them without a lot of assets because you can build as you go.
 You can start with a handful of training and add new content each month, providing added value in the form of live sessions, one-to-one chats, and member forums.

 To create a membership, you need a platform to host all relevant content.
-Whop lets you add different apps to your hub depending on what your members want and need.
-For example, you can add a chat element for community conversation, a library of downloadables, and a place where members can access past trainings.
+Whop lets you add different apps to your whop depending on what your members want and need.

 chatznbetz